 We employ experts (it's one of the things we are happy to spend money on) who are always available to give you investment advice.
 But our financial experts make the same salary regardless of how much they sell.
+They don't work on commission.
 We believe Wealthsimple has removed the sleaze factor from the equation.

 5. Cumbersome Old Technology

 If you want to make a room full of engineers laugh, tell them that the big banks still hire developers who know COBOL, a computer language that's been obsolete for decades.
 (They do.)
 It's really expensive and complicated for old banks to retire so-called legacy technology-the massive, fan-cooled 1980s-style mainframes that to this day fill football-field-size warehouses of bank real estate.
 Having been born in 2014 has certain disadvantages; Wealthsimple won't be permitted to legally drink until 2033 (or 2032 in Quebec!).
 But you benefit from our youth since we run on cloud-based technology that is vastly cheaper than the computing that came before.
 All of our data is handled by Amazon Web Services, a company trusted not only by organizations like Netflix and NASA but also by Jeff Bezos himself to secure all of Amazon.com's data.